EasChinta/FE21-CR2-EasChinta/README.md

-I also tried the tablet mode with @media query, however I could not manage to make 2 columns appear, but other than that, everything works and looks nice.
+Last but not least, I also tried the tablet mode with @media query, however I could not manage to make 2 columns appear, but other than that, everything works and looks nice.

+I wish you a great rest of the weekend!

+Eas